usethesource/rascal-language-servers/.github/ISSUE_TEMPLATE/bug_report.md

 Literally copy stacktraces from the console, or from the Eclipse Error log here.

 **Desktop (please complete the following information):**
- - Context: Eclipse plugin, Commandline REPL
+ - Context: VS Code extension, Commandline REPL
- - Rascal Version [e.g. 0.17.0], stable or unstable release?
+ - Rascal Version (e.g. rascal 0.34.1 in rascal-vscode 0.10.2)?

 **Additional context**
 Add any other context about the problem here.